krasserm/krasserm.github.io/_posts/2025-08-06-agent-authorization.md

 **Composio Layer**

 - MCP servers act as protocol bridges to external APIs
-- Each API has auth configs, with a connected account per user
+- Each API has an auth config, with a connected account per user
 - Auth tokens are stored securely, supporting OAuth2, API keys, etc.

 **Key Benefits**